Katipo007/diorama_roguelite/README.md

 # State of the Project
 A bit sad at the moment, currently the 'game' consists of a chatbox and a character displayed on screen, that is it.
 ## Immediate goals:
-- Finish or abandon the `networking plugin` branch.
+- Finish or abandon the `networking-plugin` branch.
 - Get character movement working again and committed.
 - A basic NPC enemy which chases the closest player.
 - 'Zone' generation and moving between zones which will act as the 'dioramas'/'areas' that you play the game through.